panda3d/panda3d-docs/programming/audio/index.rst

 Sound System Options
 --------------------

-To play audio in your game, Panda3D can offer you the following three choices of audio libraries:
+To play audio in your game, Panda3D can offer you the following two choices of audio libraries:

 -  `OpenAL <https://www.openal.org/>`__ is a well-known and popular open-source